You are here

 Sara Promislow, MEd, PhD

-I edit research papers, books and book chapters, grant proposals, doctoral theses, conference abstracts, and scientific reports.
+I edit research papers, book chapters, grant proposals, conference abstracts, and scientific reports.
 In addition to traditional academic discourse, I edit life histories and memoirs.
 With a background in second language education, I have extensive experience working with authors for whom English is a second language.

 Since completing my PhD at the University of Toronto, I have held a number of positions in health sciences research and education.
 I have focused on improving healthcare and clinical practice through research, education, and knowledge translation.
 I have authored and co-authored journal articles, book chapters, conference posters, presentations, and abstracts; developed and contributed to successful grant applications, including a $7M CIHR grant; and created knowledge translation materials for diverse audiences.
 I specialize in qualitative, mixed-methods, and arts-informed research methods.
 In my doctoral research, I explored the experiences of childhood immigrants who maintained their mother tongue and became bilingual.